ArkadiyShuvaev/llm-zoomcamp-smart-mail/readme.md

   - **Mean Reciprocal Rank (MRR)**: Measures how well the system ranks the correct answer.
 A higher MRR indicates better performance.
   - **Recall@k**: Measures how many relevant documents are retrieved in the top k results.
 Higher Recall@k means better performance.

-- Three models and four retrieval methods were tested, with results visualized in [20_analytics.ipynb](notebook/retrieval_evaluation/20_analytics.ipynb).
-The evaluation results indicated that `distiluse-base-multilingual-cased-v1` performed the best and should be used for creating embeddings for the Q&A pairs.
+- Data visualization was performed in the notebook [20_analytics.ipynb](notebook/retrieval_evaluation/20_analytics.ipynb).

+- The evaluation results are represented in the picture below:
 ![Evaluation Metrics by Method and Model](images/evaluation_metrics_by_method_and_model.png)
+- Conclusion:
+  - The embedding model `distiluse-base-multilingual-cased-v1` performed the best results for the given dataset in German.
+  - Re-ranking with top 5 retrieval results should be used.

 ## RAG Evaluation
 The RAG evaluation has not been conducted yet.